Featured

 • There are two processes to learn when it comes to creating documents (this is part of the non-intuitive flow I mentioned earlier).

 • At the time of writing this review, there was no built-in process for updating the plan properly (in particular, adding progress for each intervention, objective, and goal).
 You have to unlock the signed plan and edit each line item, which is labor-intensive and not intuitive to figure out.
+UPDATE 2023: You can now notate updated progress on individual items on the treatment plan.
+Definitely, a big improvement though I can’t yet speak to the efficiency of the new process.

 REMINDER MESSAGES (voice, text, email)